visionizer/vlocs/docs/learning_v/basic_types.md

 :::caution About 64-Bit
 64-Bit Data Types will only run on 64-Bit Systems, this excludes many older systems.
 Think about this while developing.
 :::

+## Can a variable have two possible types?

+A Variable will automatically choose a type, yet you can give it two types at once using the [type](complex_v/types) keyword.